How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 From the outside, using the mechanical key will always work, as it is a manual mechanical process – not a digital one.

 From the inside, there are physical overrides to the digital functions.
-For the Aqara N100 and A100, using the lever handles will operate the lockset mechanically, regardless of the digital chips.
-For the Aqara D100, there is an emergency lock/unlock knob, which also controls the lockset physically.
+For the Aqara A100, using the lever handles will operate the lockset mechanically, regardless of the digital chips.
+For the Aqara D100 and D200i, there is an emergency lock/unlock knob, which also controls the lockset physically.

 All this means you’ll never have to worry about battery or spoilt electronics, as long as you’re carrying the key.
 In fact, our Aqara locks can be used long-term as non-smart key-and-bolt mechanical locks.